 Carrageenan is used as a food additive thickening emulsifier to improve the texture and consistency of foods.
 It doesn’t add flavour or increase shelf life – all it does is add thickness, which is why it’s most commonly found in boxed coconut, almond, cashew and dairy milks, yogurts, and ice creams, of both the dairy and vegan type.

 - Canned soups, both organic and not

 - Nutritional shakes

 Of course, there are loads of healthy brands that make foods in these categories that don’t have carrageenan or any other major additives.
 Rude Health, for example, makes really pure almond and coconut milks.
 Be sure to read your labels!

-Carrageenan is a glucose related sugar called a sulfate polygalactan from normally good-for-you red seaweed and algae.
+Carrageenan is a glucose-related sugar called a sulfate polygalactan, which comes from normally good-for-you red seaweed and algae.
 Its name is derived from an Irish coastal region named “Carragheen,” where the original harvesting of the seaweed began.